 Flavour provides its own expression language, similar to EL in JSP or Spring Expression Language.
-Unlike these, Flavour expression language is statically typed, which means all type errors are reported during compile time.
+Unlike those, Flavour’s expression language is statically typed, which means all type errors are reported during compile time.

-Expression language (further referred as EL) is basically subset of Java expressions with some syntactical sugar.
+Expression Language (henceforth referred to as EL) is basically a subset of Java expressions with some syntactical sugar.
 EL consists of the following elements:

 - Java identifiers, usually referring to methods, fields and lambda parameters.

 - String literals surrounded by single quotes.
 Examples:

 First line\nSecond line.